tkareine/chnode/README.md

 After installing new Node.js versions, you must restart your shell or execute the `source` command again in order for chnode to detect them.

-For Node.js versions installed in other locations, append their paths to the `CHNODE_NODES` environment variable after the `source` command.
-For
+For Node.js versions installed in other locations, add their paths to the `CHNODE_NODES` array environment variable after the `source` command.
+For example:
-example:

 ``` bash
 source chnode.sh